 “Particularly during times of growth, when resources are still plentiful, what is economically competitive is increased rate of resource use rather than efficiency” (Odum, 1987).

 Can technology solve our renewable energy problems?
 The common claim is that if the work done is valuable enough, then inefficient energy sources can be justified.
 Odum states that “it takes a lot of low quality available energy to make a few joules of high quality energy of another kind (valuable in this sense) .
 For example, meteorologists have often said that the earth was inefficient in converting solar energy into wind kinetic energy at around 4% (using the word inefficient might imply someone could do better).
-What the

 earth does is not only convert energy from solar but it spatially concentrates, creating something that can drive oceans and windmills.
 The transformity of wind ranges from 500 (circulation under cumulus) to >4000 solar emjoules per joule (hurricanes).
 Self organization optimizes efficiency to maximize power(empower).
 One seeks to maximize the efficiency that is consistent with maximum power loading” (Odum, 2000).